What is a Wide Area Network?

 Challenges and Considerations for Wide Area Networks

-• Cost: High expenses for setup and maintenance.
+• Cost: High expenses for deployment, dedicated circuits, and ongoing maintenance.

 Frequently Asked Questions about Wide Area Network